awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-notifications.md

 The IAM console throws an error \("IAM does not recognize one or more actions\."\) that you can safely ignore\.
 You can also restrict the `es:UpdateNotificationStatus` action to certain domains\.
 To learn more, see [Policy element reference](ac.md#ac-reference)\.

-## Notification types<a name="managedomains-notifications-types"></a>

-At this time, all notifications in OpenSearch Service are *informational*, which relate to any action you've already taken or the operations of your domain\.
-In the future, OpenSearch Service might also include *actionable* notifications, which will require you to take specific actions such as applying a mandatory security patch\.

 ## Notification severities<a name="managedomains-notifications-severities"></a>

-Each notification has a severity associated with it\.
-Currently, all available notifications have a severity of `Informational`, while future ones might be `Low`, `Medium`, `High`, or `Critical`\.
-The following table provides a summary of notification severities:
+Notifications in OpenSearch Service can be *informational*, which relate to any action you've already taken or the operations of your domain, or *actionable*, which require you to take specific actions such as applying a mandatory security patch\.
+Each notification has a severity associated with it, which can be `Informational`, `Low`, `Medium`, `High`, or `Critical`\.
+The following table summarizes each severity:

 | Severity | Description | Examples |